Skip to content

 You’ve finished using your gloves – now what do you do with them?

-You can’t reuse your disposable nitrile gloves, even though they look like they’re still in great condition after being worn once.
+You can’t reuse your disposable nitrile gloves, even if they look like they’re still in great condition after being worn once.

 Why can’t you reuse disposable gloves?